-Time is precious, especially at this time of year in PR land.
+Time is precious, especially at this time of year in the land of the public relations firms.
 Christmas shopping, dinner, drinks, family but who can remember the last time they gave up their precious free time for charity, volunteered or took part in unpaid work?
 In the month that the BBC launched the #1MillionHours campaign and our client The GALAXY Hot Chocolate Fundstarted to donate to charity groups, I realised I knew very little about the importance of these unsung heroes.

 Kristen Stephenson, from the National Council for Voluntary Organisations, says people don’t realise there are “fun” roles out there.
 “Sometimes the perception is that volunteering is getting involved in a regular formal role, say in a charity shop, which may not be appealing.
 There’s a lot more flexibility than people realise.
 Young people can take on leadership roles on charity boards and make strategic key decisions.”